yvann-ba/Robby-chatbot/README.md

 ### [chatbot-csv.com](https://chatbot-csv.com/)

-## Coming Soon ⌛:
+## Task List ⌛:
-- [ ] Implementation of CSV agent (enable precises responses on the csv file structure)
+- [x] Implementation of CSV agent (enable precises responses on the csv file structure)
 - [ ] Custom prompt for the chatbot (let the user choose the behavior of the chatbot)

 ## Running Locally 💻